General (scope, time limits)

 L 46/2017 has substantially curtailed access to legal aid, as it reverses the rule applicable to all other proceedings.
 It establishes that, when fully rejecting the appeal, a judge who wishes to grant legal aid has to indicate the reasons why he or she does not consider the applicant’s claims as manifestly unfounded.

 The evaluation of the merits in order to grant legal aid at Cassation stage is generally stricter.

 A declaration of inadmissibility of the appeal constitutes reason to revoke legal aid.
 As many Cassation appeals are rejected on inadmissibility grounds, due to the formalism connected with such kind of proceeding, legal aid is often revoked once the case is rejected on these grounds.

 Applicants who live in large cities have more chances to be assisted by specialised NGOs or legal advisors compared to those living in remote areas, where it is more difficult to find qualified lawyers specialised in asylum law.
-As previously discussed, in the Italian legal system, the assistance of a lawyer is essential in the appeal phase.
+In the Italian legal system, the assistance of a lawyer is essential in the appeal phase.
 Concretely the uncertainty of obtaining free legal aid by the State, as well as the delay in receiving State reimbursement discourages lawyers from taking on the cases.
 In some cases, lawyers evaluate the individual case on the merits before deciding whether to appeal the case or not.